aau-cns/cnspy_relative_pose_evaluation/README.md

 # relative pose of the moving sensors with respect to the body frame (pose from BODY to SENSOR)
 sensor_positions: {0:[0, 0, 0], 1:[0, 0, 0], 2:[0, 0, 0]}
 sensor_orientations: {0:[1.0, 0, 0, 0], 1:[1.0, 0, 0, 0], 2:[1.0, 0, 0, 0]}
+# static pose of stationary objects with respect to the GLOBAL frame
+object_positions: {10:[1, 0, 0], 11:[2, 0, 0], 12:[3, 0, 0]}
+object_orientations: {10:[1.0, 0, 0, 0], 11:[1.0, 0, 0, 0], 12:[1.0, 0, 0, 0]}
-# true pose of the body
+# true pose of the BODY (geometry_msgs/PoseStamped, geometry_msgs/TransformStamped) with respect to the GLOBAL frame
 true_pose_topics: {0: "/uav10/vrpn_client/raw_pose", 1: "/uav11/vrpn_client/raw_pose", 2: "/uav12/vrpn_client/raw_pose"}
-# topics of the relative pose measurement
+# topics of the relative pose measurement (mrs_msgs/PoseWithCovarianceArrayStamped)
 relpose_topics: {0: "/uav10/data_handler/uvdar_fcu", 1: "/uav11/data_handler/uvdar_fcu", 2: "/uav12/data_handler/uvdar_fcu"}
+# topics of the synthetic relative pose measurement (mrs_msgs/PoseWithCovarianceArrayStamped) to be stored in a "clean" rosbag file
+new_relpose_topics: {0: "/uav10/data_handler/uvdar_fcu_syn", 1: "/uav11/data_handler/uvdar_fcu_syn", 2: "/uav12/data_handler/uvdar_fcu_syn"}
 ```
+Note that the IDs need to be unique and match with the IDs in the messages of the `relpose_topics`.
+The `RelPoseMeasEvaluationTool` checks if the specified topics are contained in the provided bagfile and if the IDs in the cfg file are unique.

 ## Important notes for the NEES computation